aospapp/aosp/compatibility/cdd/7_hardware-compatibility/7_3_sensors.md

 Device implementations:

-*   [C-SR] Are STRONGLY RECOMMENDED to include a gyroscope sensor unless a 3-axis accelerometer is also included.
+*   [C-SR] Are STRONGLY RECOMMENDED to include a gyroscope sensor.

 If device implementations include a 3-axis gyroscope, they: